Rotting in The Sun (2023) Self-Referential with Penises Galore.

 Rotting in the Sun

-Vero’s English is not the best and the translating app that Jordan has acquired could be better – the resulting translations, in both English and Spanish, are uproarious.
+Vero’s English is not the best, and the translating app that Jordan has acquired could be better – the resulting translations, in both English and Spanish, are uproarious.
 Meanwhile, the mystery of Silva’s disappearance deepens, and it’s not too much of a giveaway to say that, at this stage, the film’s title has come into play.
 As for Jordan’s Instagram posts?
-Let’s just say that, by now, they have become more and more meta!
+Let’s say that, by now, they have become more and more meta!

 NOW STREAMING ON MUBI